-and analyzed by AmTest and the IWS laboratory to compare results.
-The median difference between AmTest and IWS concentrations was $\pm 0.5$ mg/L. Larger differences could have been caused by small particulates that were unevenly distributed in the split samples or differences in the analytical methodologies.
+The 2021/2022 total organic carbon concentrations ranged from 1.8-2.5 mg/L (AmTest) and 1.8-2.4 mg/L (IWS; Table 2.10, page 27).
+The samples were split and analyzed by AmTest and the IWS laboratory to compare results.
+The median difference between AmTest and IWS concentrations was ± 0.19 mg/L. Larger differences could have been caused by small particulates that were unevenly distributed in the split samples or differences in the analytical methodologies.

-The 2020/2021 THMs and HAAs remained below the maximum contaminant levels of 0.080 mg/L and 0.060 mg/L, respectively, described in Chapter 246-290-310 of Washington Administrative Code, Water Quality Standards for Public Water Supplies.
-The THMs concentrations (1991-2021) have showed a significant increase over time, particularly during the spring and summer (Quarters 2-3; Figures 2.25-2.26, pages 52-53), when algal densities are higher.
-However, in recent years THMs concentrations appear to be declining, likely due to operational changes by the City of Bellingham.
+The 2021/2022 THMs and HAAs remained below the maximum contaminant levels of 0.080 mg/L and 0.060 mg/L, respectively, described in Chapter 246-290-310 of Washington Administrative Code, Water Quality Standards for Public Water Supplies.
+The THMs concentrations (1991-2022) have showed a significant increase over time, particularly during the spring and summer (Quarters 2-3; Figures 2.26-2.27, pages 53-54), when algal densities are higher.
+However, in recent years THMs concentrations appear to be declining, likely due to operational changes by the City of Bellingham.26